-Additional benefits of attending PHP at the Recovery Institute of Ohio include:
+Additional benefits of attending PHP at Drug Rehab Ohio include:

 - Program hours: The hours spent in a PHP are usually comparable to office-based employment hours, which is intentional.
 Having the hours of partial hospitalization similar to what would be expected of a workday helps patients’ shift back into working hours and solidify their understanding of how much effort sobriety demands.

 - Structured daytime treatment program: The program schedule emphasizes the significance of a partial hospitalization program to an individual’s recovery efforts in an early stage of recovery and works as a reminder that learning the skills needed to stay sober must be a top priority.

 - Better chance at life-long recovery: Individuals who attend PHPs as a continuum of care, such as beginning with medically monitored detox and transitioning to residential treatment and then stepping down to a partial hospitalization program, typically have a better chance at lasting recovery than those who attend only one program.

 Partial hospitalization can be a starting point for the recovery journey but is usually a step-down from residential treatment.
 Since this treatment program is usually the first treatment program after inpatient treatment, it is a critical phase of building healthy habits for sobriety.

 Is a Partial Hospitalization Program Effective for Recovery Treatment?

 PHPs are known to be most effective for individuals who have a supportive recovery environment at home.
 As an outpatient treatment program, if an individual is living at home with someone suffering from untreated substance use disorder, it can make the recovery process extremely difficult for the individual participating in PHP.